juhyeonkim95/MitsubaPyOptiX/README.md

 Do not forget to set `OptiX_INSTALL_DIR` and `LD_LIBRARY_PATH` in bash file.
 Then create an environment and install requirements.
 ```
-conda create --name pyoptixpathtracer python=3.8
+conda create --name pyoptixpathtracer python=3.10
 conda activate pyoptixpathtracer
 pip install -r requirements.txt
 ```

-Also, Install custom PyOptiX that slightly modified the [original one](https://github.com/MathGaron/PyOptiX).
+Also, install custom PyOptiX that slightly modified the [original one](https://github.com/MathGaron/PyOptiX).
+First, install prerequisites from the original PyOptiX.
+Then,
 ```
 git clone https://github.com/juhyeonkim95/PyOptiX.git
 cd PyOptiX